FERESHTEH’S BEAUTY SALON

 By Davy Pieters and Nastaran Razawi Khorasani.

-The work in progress and research of the film is part of the exhibition Qoqnoos (the power of art & resistance by the woman of Iran) at De Melkweg in Amsterdam, March 8 – May 14 2023.
+The work in progress and research of the film was part of the exhibition Qoqnoos (the power of art & resistance by the woman of Iran) at De Melkweg in Amsterdam, March 8 – May 14 2023.

 Fereshteh’s Beauty Salon was recently supported for development as part of Teledoc Campus.